Four-Ninez/Sven-Co-op-LD-Classic-Extended/README.md

 Remember - **No HD** in this pack.
 Even models that initially was HD(ish) will get a downscaled-pixelated textures and simplified meshes.

+You are also allowed to use this content however you want.
+I don't claim authorship, as most of the models are just taken from different mods and old sven maps.
+I'm just reworking them.

 W.I.P.

 # Credits